aquatix/imagine-gallery/README.md

 Part of the reason to create imagine was because other gallery software (zenphoto, gallery2/3 and such) didn't suit my needs, were flaky, insecure or had other shortcomings.

+## Third party libraries

+For justifying the thumbnails so they get nicely laid out, [Justified-Gallery](https://github.com/miromannino/Justified-Gallery) is used.

+The BebasNeue (regular) font used for headings was obtained from [FontsForWeb](http://fontsforweb.com/font/show?id=1962).